nestauk/wiki_topic_labels/README.md

 	topn (int, default=3): The number of label suggestions to return, ordered by relevance.
 If set to `None`, all available labels are returned.

-	bootstrap_size (int, default=3): Size of bootstraps (number of topics per combination) to query Wikipedia with.
+	bootstrap_size (int, default=3): Size of bootstraps (number of topic terms per combination) to query Wikipedia with.

 	boost_with_categories (list, optional): [SLOW] To boost the method a little further, this option will additionally extract Wikipedia categories for each label.